Pedro9898/UmbrellaProject/README.md

 new:
 Offline Cache ;
 ToDex: updated script ;
-Hen 213b ported to all 7.5X by Karo;
+Hen 213b ported to all 7.5X by Karo
-new exploit code by sleirs